Will-Griffiths-Ireland/Memoria/README.md

 I did find a few bugs in my final testing that were not covered by specific tests...

 Issue - Player can click on a previously selected cards and trigger game over.
 Fix - Removed event listener from card once its click event fires.
-I was positive I already have this code in there but must have removed it at some stage.
+I was positive I already had this code in there but must have removed it at some stage.

 Issue - Theme Beat audio effect was playing over the round well done effect.
 Fix - Moved the playback call to when we show the main menu again.

 ### **Unresolved**

-The main outstanding issue is display glitches on MAC/IOS/IpadOS which although minor, along with the challenges with playing sounds consistently.
+The main outstanding issue is display glitches on MAC/IOS/IpadOS although minor, along with the challenges with playing sounds consistently.
 If I had hardware to test on more then I'd do more work with the various css webkit extensions that might resolve things.

+Recommendation for Apple devices is to leave music disabled.
+From my research it's clear the best path is to convert this into an IOS app.
+The irony that I created the music on an Ipad is not lost on me.

 ## **Deployment**
 I deployed the page on GitHub pages via the following the standard procedure: - ​
-1. From the project's [repository](https://github.com/Will-Griffiths-Ireland/Mars-Colony-One), go to the **Settings** tab.
+1. From the project's [repository](https://github.com/Will-Griffiths-Ireland/Memoria), go to the **Settings** tab.
 2. From the left-hand menu, select the **Pages** tab.
 3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.